esphome/esphome-docs/esphomeyaml/cookbook/sonoff-fishpond-pump.rst

 * Connect your pump to the Sonoff output.
 * Connect your input electrical wiring.
 * Test all connections are securely fastened.
-* Power on the Sonoff and your pump should automatically start.
 * You can toggle the on/off of the pump by pressing the toggle button.